Select and Move

 In this second mode, used for selection in After Effects, the selection map is made from the full bounding boxes, without checking transparency.

-In order to select layers more easily, especially those hidden behind others, you can also rely on the Visual stack.
+In order to select layers more easily, especially the ones hidden behind other layers, you can also rely on the Visual stack.

 Transform Parameters

-After linking a graphic element to a layer’s Source parameter, you can use the Transform section to define the Positioning, Rotation, Scale and Skew of the layer.
+After linking a graphic element to a layer’s Source parameter, you can use the Transform section to define layer Position, Rotation, Scale and Skew.

 In this Transform sub-section, you will find the following parameters that use Autograph's specific coordinate system: